PS-A/robocorp/README.md

 # Robocorp Practice
-Repo for Robocorp learning and automation scripts, starting with Robocorp certifications Level 1 - 3.
+Repo for Robocorp Developer Certification training (Levels 1–3).
+This is hands-on automation practice using Robocorp’s tools, Control Room, and Python.

+## About
+Practicing Robocorp automation by completing the official certification levels.
+Focus on browser automation, data handling, PDF/report generation, and running robots both locally and in Control Room.

-## Level 1
+## Level 1 - Getting Started
-Started working through Level 1 certification, which is basically just getting started-section and initializations of repo.

-Steps included:
-- Extension downloaded.
-- Repo skeleton structure.
-- Browser launch.
+Basic setup and first automation:
+- Installed extensions and initialized the repo.
-- Logging in.
+- Launched browser and logged in.
-- Downloading a Excel-file.
-- Read data from Excel.
+- Downloaded Excel file and read data.
-- Filling a form based on Excel data.
+- Filled form based on Excel input.
-- Creating a PDF-file from site HTML data.
+- Generated PDF from HTML.
-- Uploading to control room, running and scheduling the process.
+- Uploaded to Control Room, ran successfully, and scheduled the process.

-## Level 2
+## Level 2 - Robot Build from Specs
-Working through Level 2 certification, which is more hands-on and on your own.
-You are given definitions for the robot after which you will build the robot up to the required specs.

-Steps included:
+Independent robot build according to given requirements:
-- Opening robot order website.
+- Opened robot order website and handled modal dialogs.
-- Closing possible website modal.
-- Getting orders from .csv asset.
+- Pulled orders from Control Room asset (orders.csv).
-- Looping through orders.
-- Filling the form.
+- Looped through orders, filling the form automatically.
-- Screenshotting receipt.
-- Creating a PDF and embedding SS to it.
-- Archiving PDF receipts.
+- Captured screenshots of receipts.

-Has to work out-of-the-box.
+- Created PDFs and embedded screenshots.
+- Archived all receipts into a ZIP.
+- Designed to run out-of-the-box both locally and in Control Room.

+### Running Notes
+In Control Room:
+- Create an asset named orders.csv with required headers.
+- Artifacts (PDFs, screenshots, archive) are collected from output/.

+Locally:
+- Create assets.json with reference to orders.csv.

 ## Disclaimers
-Level 2 robot running in CR:
-- Create an Asset named orders.csv (CSV with the required headers).
-- Run the task; artifacts are collected from output/.

-Level 2 robot running locally:
-- Create assets.json with orders.csv.
+- Training/learning code based on Robocorp certification material.
+- Not production code, but written with clean repo structure and best practices (env handling, no secrets committed).

 ## License
 This project is licensed under the MIT License.